sunilvb/spring-kafka-registry/README.md

 ```
 First things first.

-Let's look at the maven dependencies that are perticularly important in this sample.
+Let's open the pom.xml file and look at the maven dependencies that are perticularly important in this sample.

 The two important sections that make all the magic happen are the Spring Kafka related dependencies and the Avro related dependencies as shown below :
 ```